btholath/SageMaker-Production-ML-Workflow/README.md

 # End-to-End MLOps Pipeline for House Price Prediction

-\<comment-tag id="1"\>A scalable and reproducible MLOps pipeline for house price prediction.\</comment-tag id="1" text="Consider making this introductory sentence more active and impactful.
+A scalable and reproducible MLOps pipeline for house price prediction.
+Consider making this introductory sentence more active and impactful.
 For example: 'This repository provides a complete, production-ready MLOps pipeline for predicting house prices using AWS SageMaker and MLflow.'
 This immediately communicates the project's value and key technologies." type="suggestion"\> This project covers the full workflow from data preprocessing to production deployment on AWS, featuring robust experiment tracking with MLflow.

 ## Overview